Nelson Mandela biography

 Violence in response to violence

-In the spring of 1964, the militant activists of the ANC and Nelson Mandela were convicted of committing sabotage terrorist acts and the use of tactical weapons against peaceful civilians and sentenced to death, but in April 1964 the death sentence was commuted to life imprisonment.
+In spring 1964, ANC militants and Nelson Mandela were convicted of sabotage and terrorist acts using tactical weapons against civilians and sentenced to death, though the sentence was commuted to life imprisonment that April.

 Prisoner of conscience